 Amended Notice of Hearing

-Where can I find information about the application and the proceeding?
+Where can I find information about proceedings 384 and 386?

-To view the materials in person or for information on AER procedures, contact
+To view or receive a copy of the hearing materials, or for information on AER procedures, contact

 Alberta Energy Regulator